shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 ### Product Availability

-Availability of Products is defined in 2 steps
+Availability of Products is defined in 2 steps:

 * WarehouseGroups can be assigned to Rules (Rule builder)
   * If the rule is invalid, this Group will not be considered in calculating Product availability.